Note: Queen of the Mississippi was refurbished and renamed American Heritage in 2022.

 I followed my own advice and arrived the night before my cruise.
 American Cruise Lines can vary the hotel but for this cruise it was The Whitney Hotel, conveniently located in the heart of downtown New Orleans.
+With an entire evening to relax, a stroll along New Orlean’s famous Bourbon Street and neighborhood was number one on my list.

 In an 1880’s converted bank building, The Whitney was charming and the staff and service exceeded my expectations.
 Breakfast wasn’t so special, but you’re in New Orleans!
 Hop on the Garden District street car to La Madeleine’s for a local New Orleans full breakfast, under $12.

 At 10:30am, the motor coach picked up all 44 of us at the hotel for a short ride to the busy riverfront.
-As our bus lumbered through the narrow roads to the port, I had my first glimpse of the Queen of the Mississippi.
+As our bus lumbered through the narrow New Orleans roads to the port, I had my first glimpse of the Queen of the Mississippi.

 A bright light blue sky was the perfect backdrop for the ship’s gleaming white hull and candy-apple red paddlewheel.
 Red, white and blue banners hung from balcony rails.